From the airport to the city centre Louisiana

 Arrival by train Louisiana

-Three routes connect New Orleans to the rest of the country: City of New Orleans (Chicago - New Orleans via Memphis), Crescent (New York - New Orleans via Atlanta) and Sunset Limited (Los Angeles - New Orleans via San Antonio, Tucson and Phoenix).
+Three routes connect New Orleans with the rest of the country: City of New Orleans (Chicago - New Orleans via Memphis), Crescent (New York - New Orleans via Atlanta) and Sunset Limited (Los Angeles - New Orleans via San Antonio, Tucson and Phoenix).

 Public transport Louisiana

-New OrleansStreetcars.
-The New Orleans streetcar is one of the best known streetcars in the United States, as well as the San Francisco streetcar, especially since Tennessee Williams immortalized it in his 1950 play A Streetcarnamed Desire
+New Orleansstreetcars.
+The New Orleans streetcar is one of the best-known in the U.S., as famous as San Francisco's, especially since Tennessee Williams immortalized it in his 1950 play A Streetcar namedDesire.
+Elia Kazan's film adaptation of this play, starring Vivien Leigh and Marlon Brando, was also a resounding success.

-.
-The film adaptation of this play by Elia Kazan, starring Vivien Leigh and Marlon Brando, was also a resounding success.
 One of the best guided tours of the city is by streetcar.
-It is a very useful means of transportation (1.25 US$) and used by the locals.
-In circulation since 1835, it is the oldest still on rails.
-After its construction, for almost sixty years, the car was pulled by mules.
-In 1893, the line was converted to electricity and the streetcar began to run.
+It's a very useful means of transport (US$1.25) and used by the locals.
+In circulation since 1835, it's the oldest still on rails.
+For nearly sixty years after its construction, the car was pulled by mules.
+In 1893, the line was converted to electric power and the streetcar began to run.

 Bike, scooters & co Louisiana